danthegoodman1/cloudComputingCourse/p2-secure-scalable-service/README.md

 This will be one of the largest, if not the largest project in this course.
 In class I am going to give you 5 weeks to do this project from announcing it.

+If you have any questions please feel free to email me.

 ## Summary

 You are going to be building a web app, API, SaaS solution, what ever using the technologies we've learned so far.
 To make sure this project is done in timely manner, we will be doing it in phases every week.
 You can form teams of 3 or less (if there is an uneven number 4 is ok for one group).